Pankaj-Ksh/AWS-Hands-On/01-IAM/04-Switch-Role/switch-role.md

-# 🚀 AWS IAM Mini Project: Switch Role with S3 Full Access
+# 🚀 AWS IAM Project: Switch Role with S3 Full Access

-This mini project demonstrates how to **use the "Switch Role" concept in AWS IAM** to allow a user from another AWS account (Shravni’s) to assume a role in **my AWS account** with specific permissions (in this case, **S3 Full Access**).
+This project demonstrates how to **use the "Switch Role" concept in AWS IAM** to allow a user from another AWS account (Shravni’s) to assume a role in **my AWS account** with specific permissions (in this case, **S3 Full Access**).

 ---